dsanthak/Packaging-Fundamentals-of-Design-and-Testing/README.md

 Understanding the anatomy of a semiconductor package is essential for evaluating its performance in terms of electrical connectivity, thermal behavior, mechanical durability, and manufacturability.
 The specific implementation of each element can vary depending on package type, application, and design constraints, but the fundamental structure remains consistent across most modern packages.

 #### **Leadframe-Based Packages**
 A leadframe is a thin sheet of metal (typically copper or copper alloy) stamped or etched to form:<br/>
      - Die pad: A central area where the silicon die is mounted.<br/>
      - Leads: Metal fingers extending outward that serve as electrical paths from the die to the external PCB.<br/>

  ⚙️ Basic Structure of a Leadframe Package<br/>
-     1. Silicon Die: Placed on the die pad of the leadframe.
+     1. Silicon Die: Placed on the die pad of the leadframe.<br/>
-     2. Die Attach: The die is attached to the pad using adhesive or solder.
+     2. Die Attach: The die is attached to the pad using adhesive or solder.<br/>
-     3. Wire Bonds: Gold or copper wires connect the die’s bond pads to the leads of the frame.
+     3. Wire Bonds: Gold or copper wires connect the die’s bond pads to the leads of the frame.<br/>
-     4. Encapsulation: The assembly is molded in epoxy resin to protect the internal elements.
+     4. Encapsulation: The assembly is molded in epoxy resin to protect the internal elements.<br/>
-     5. Leads: The outer portion of the metal frame extends beyond the molding compound to allow surface mounting or through-hole soldering.
+     5. Leads: The outer portion of the metal frame extends beyond the molding compound to allow surface mounting or through-hole soldering.<br/>

- 📦 Common Leadframe-Based Package Types
+ 📦 Common Leadframe-Based Package Types<br/>
      |Package Type |	Description|
      |------------ | ---------- |
      |DIP (Dual In-line Package)	| Rectangular body with two rows of through-hole leads.
 Used in older devices and through-hole boards.|